-I was pretty certain, at that special age when everything is mortifying, that attending a luau in Hawaii is a type of embarrassment specifically reserved for tourists.
+I was pretty certain, at that special age when everything is mortifying, that attending a luau in Hawaii was the type of embarrassment specifically reserved for tourists.
 I was 14 and I knew it all.

 This appraisal of travel in Hawaii stayed with me until my own little family visited the Aulani, a Disney Resort and Spa in the resort town of Ko’Olina, located on the western side of Oahu, in Hawaii.
 Not only are there tons of fun things to do with kids on this lovely island, there are also ways to discover the cultural heritage of the Hawaiian people.